StoreConnect/storeconnect-ontologies-api/README.md

 - [Ontology Development 101: A Guide to Creating Your First Ontology](http://protege.stanford.edu/publications/ontology_development/ontology101.pdf) - Stanford

 ## Ontology
-The StoreConnect sensor ontologies is composed of the following core classes:
+In order to illustrate the components that constitute an ontology, we sketch below the very first draft of what the StoreConnect sensor ontology could be.
+This example is not meant to the complete (we still have to discuss many points about it), but to illustrate the concepts introduced beneath.
+This ontology is composed of the following core classes:

 __Sensor__
 It's the key node of our ontology.
 Every available sensor is a `Sensor`.
 From this node, we can access all properties.</dd>